Mardi Himal Trek

 The Mardi Himal Trek is a short tea house trek located near Pokhara in central Nepal.
 There are lodges and tea houses at regular intervals, offering basic amenities to hikers.

-Each lodge is equipped with a spacious dining area with a central hearth, and twin share rooms with common bathroom.
 These lodges and tea houses along the trekking trail serve traditional Nepali vegetarian dishes such as Dal, Bhat (rice), and Curry as standard options.
-Additionally, some lodges are also able to provide extra menu items upon request to cater to diverse preferences.

 Mobile Connectivity and Power